 ScalingGroupA is managing 20 instances and scaling the number of VM instances if needed.
 ScalingGroupA is also associated with TargetGroupA.

-Because of this association, LoadBalancerA can distribute MyApplication’s work load among 21 instances; one in TargetGroupA and 20 in ScalingGroupA.
+Because of this association, LoadBalancerA can distribute the workload of MyApplication among 21 instances; one in TargetGroupA and 20 in ScalingGroupA.